 Browse through the images using the 'next' and 'previous' buttons or select a page from the drop-down list.

 There are various ways to navigate through a document and you can also download images to print or save.
 Where available, some printed documents will have additional navigation features such as jumping to the next chapter or selecting a specific page number.

 Clicking on the 'Thumbnails' tab will display all the thumbnails for the document.

-By clicking on the 'Share' button in the top right-hand corner of the page, you can share the page you are viewing via email and social-networking sites.
+By clicking on the 'Share' button at the top of the page, you can share the page you are viewing via email and social-networking sites.

-A basic keyword search box is available on all screens in the top right-hand corner.
+A basic keyword search box is available on all screens in the top banner.
 Type in your search term and either click on 'Go' or press enter.
 You can also integrate your searches with 'Boolean' text for more advanced queries.